top of page

 Where I Am Now

+Some of my Mini Poodles and Toy Poodles are still completing their health testing before they can be considered for breeding.
+But instead of feeling defeated, I’ve learned to follow what calls to me.
 I don’t know exactly what the future holds for my breeding program, but I do know this: my dogs make my heart smile.
 They’re my purpose, my joy, and the reason I do what I do.

+I breed companion dogs that are as healthy, happy, and well-loved as possible — because everyone deserves to feel the happiness that my herd gives me every single day.
 The money I make goes straight back into my dogs: their care, their health, their training, and their lives.
 And yes, that means my puppies aren’t cheap — but neither is doing things the right way.

 At the end of the day, this journey isn’t about profit.
 It’s about passion, purpose, and preserving that love for dogs that’s been passed down through generations — from my grandmother, to my mother, and now to me.